The magic that makes every basket work is the timeless "Over/Under" pattern.

 That split will act as "two spokes", which will keep your row over/under every time you come back around!

-One of the most important "Gin-isms" to remember when weaving a basket is to keep your reed damp, or as I like to say "No one can weave a dry basket".
+One of my most important "Gin-isms" to remember when weaving a basket is to keep your reed damp, or as I like to say "No one can weave a dry basket".

 Damp reed is more flexible, will dry to shape and give you little-to-no fuss while you're weaving.